robbiew/goldmine/index.md

 The other benefit is a potentially larger player base, aggregating them in a centralized manner.

-Also, please check out other door gamer servers like DoorParty, BBSLink, Combatnet, Quazar, Black Country Rock.
+Also, please check out other door gamer servers like [DoorParty](http://www.throwbackbbs.com/), [BBSLink](https://bbslink.net/), [CombatNet](http://combatnet.us/), and [Black Country Rock](https://www.telnetbbsguide.com/bbs/bcr-games-server/) game servers.
 They're all good choices.
-Hell, add them all!
+Hell, join them all!

 ## JOIN GOLD MINE